Philcoin Achieves Self Reported Market Cap of $244.61 Million (PHL)

-Philcoin (PHL) traded 2.3% lower against the US dollar during the 1-day period ending at 13:00 PM Eastern on June 3rd.
-One Philcoin token can currently be bought for $0.0104 or 0.00000038 BTC on exchanges.
-Over the last seven days, Philcoin has traded 11.4% lower against the US dollar.
-Philcoin has a market cap of $244.61 million and approximately $127,775.75 worth of Philcoin was traded on exchanges in the last 24 hours.
+Philcoin (PHL) traded 0.6% lower against the U.S. dollar during the twenty-four hour period ending at 22:00 PM E.T. on June 4th.
+One Philcoin token can currently be purchased for about $0.0106 or 0.00000039 BTC on cryptocurrency exchanges.
+Philcoin has a total market capitalization of $244.61 million and approximately $129,012.19 worth of Philcoin was traded on exchanges in the last day.
+Over the last week, Philcoin has traded 9.7% lower against the U.S. dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.